fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 Tensor parallelism splits model weights across multiple GPUs, similar to Megatron's approach.

+**Note on SGLang vs vLLM TP:** SGLang's tensor parallelism uses the same **algorithm** as vLLM (Megatron-style TP with column-parallel and row-parallel linear layers), but they are **separate implementations** with different codebases.
+Both achieve the same goal of splitting model weights across GPUs and using all-reduce for communication, but SGLang's implementation is tailored to its scheduler and RadixAttention architecture, while vLLM's is optimized for PagedAttention and continuous batching.
+The core concepts (weight sharding, communication patterns, memory distribution) are identical.

 **How TP Works:**

 1. **Weight Partitioning**: Each layer's weights split across TP ranks